windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

 ## Dump Necessary Data from the PS3 (only once per console)
 **!!!
 USE AT YOUR OWN RISK !!!**

+### PS3: Check USB Ports
+* Remove any USB extensions (hubs, etc.) from the PS3 as the original USB ports must be used for dumps.
+  Typically the right (most inner) USB port of the PS3 is used (`/dev_usb000`).

-### PS3: Check Date and Time, Prepare Dummy User plus Internet Browser for Dumps
+### PS3: Check Date and Time
 * Check that the PS3's date and time are accurate via `Settings > Date and Time Settings`.

+### PS3: Install Hybrid Firmware (HFW) for Dumps
+* Skip these steps if the PS3 console is on OFW 4.82.
+* Note: A downgrade is not possible with these steps.
+* Connect USB HDD/stick to the PC.
+* On the PC copy HFW 4.85/4.84 to the USB HDD/stick folder \PS3\UPDATE.
+* Connect USB HDD/stick to the PS3.
+* Log into the PS3 with the dummy user.
+* On the PS3 "update" to HFW via `System > System Update > Update via Storage Media`.
+  * Always flash twice, so that both flash banks are getting flashed anew.

+### PS3: Prepare Dummy User plus Internet Browser for Dumps
 * Create a dummy user without any PSN connection.
 Use that dummy user for anything related to "hacking".
+  * There's one exception: get the `act.dat` of a real user with activation to verify the backups later.
 * Log into the PS3 with the dummy user.
-* Prepare the browser for IDPS dump and flash memory dump (either NAND/eMMc or NOR).
+* Prepare the browser for IDPS, flash memory (either NAND/eMMc or NOR) and xRegistry dump.
   * Start `Network > Internet Browser`.
   * Define a blank "Home"/Start page via `Triangle > Tools > Home Page > Use Blank Page`.
     Necessary to make sure that later no JavaScript is executed before a exploit.